 This will mean that you have to maintain a proper balance between the needed flow rate for the filter and the need for the betta fish for low water flow.
 In an ideal world, your filter will be able to cycle through the water at a rate that can keep up with the mess production, while it doesn’t stress out the betta fish with a very high flow rate.

 Filter Media Options:

-Your tank filtration system should include mechanical, biological, and chemical filtration.
+Your tank filtration system should include mechanical, biological, and chemical filtration media.
 You’ll want all 3 media options to cover all your bases, but some filters for betta only contains 2 of these stages.

 Mechanical filter stages take out floating debris and particles.
 You may have several layers of mechanical filters to take out the bigger particles first before the fine filter takes out the smaller particles.

 The biological layer uses beneficial bacteria that converts the ammonia into something a lot less toxic for the fish.
 Usually, this layer provides space in which the beneficial bacteria can thrive.

 Finally, the chemical filtration media layer removes chemical impurities in the tank.
 Usually, this involves the use of activated carbon.
 You need this stage especially if you have aquarium decorations like driftwood which may leach impurities into your tank water.